hw538/docs-cfdnapro/docs/tutorials/tutorial_2.rst

-be encoded within the ``GRanges`` object along with other columns indicating fragment ID, fragment length, read pair orientation, status of whether it overlaps a target mutation locus, the paired-end read overlap type, and the base type.
+be encoded within the ``GRanges`` object along with other columns indicating fragment ID, fragment length, mutation status of whether it overlaps a target mutation locus, the paired-end read overlap type, and the base type.
-The ``GRanges`` object can then be converted to and R dataframe for further inspection based on your analysis.
+The ``GRanges`` object can then be converted to a dataframe for further inspection based on your analysis.